mrtwidget/Livemaps/README.md

 1. Compile this project
 2. Copy the compiled `Livemap.dll` to your Rocket Mod plugin directory
 3. Start/stop your server to generate `Livemap.configuration.xml`
-4. Edit `Livemap.configuration.xml` and configure MySQL database settings
+4. Edit `Livemap.configuration.xml` and configure MySQL database settings (if desired)
-5. Add a Rocket Mod permission for the /livemap command by adding it to your `Permissions.config.xml`
+5. Add a Rocket Mod permission for the /hide command by adding it to your `Permissions.config.xml`
-    - *Example*: `<Permission Cooldown="0">livemap</Permission>`
+    - *Example*: `<Permission Cooldown="0">hide</Permission>`
 6. Start Unturned Server

 ***WebUI***
 1. Copy the complete contents of the `www` folder to your web server.

+** INFORMATION BELOW HAS CHANGED.
+API SUPPORT WILL BE ADDED IN UPCOMING UPDATE **
 ***API***
 1. Edit `www/api/config.api.php` and configure your MySQL database settings
     - *Note: For standalone API usage, copy only the `www/api` folder to your web server*